 Engineering machinists use machines to cut and shape precision parts and equipment.
 They create, install, maintain and repair metal products, including machinery and equipment in factories.

-Engineering machinists with one to two years' experience usually earn
+Engineering machinists with up to five years' experience usually earn

 $80K-$110K per year

 Source: Southern Institute of Technology, 2017